ademibowale/my-portfolio/README.md

    - To get a local copy up and running follow this simple example step.

 Prerequisites:
+- In order to clone the project you need to have a git installed     in your computer
+- To run the project you will need to have a web browser installed on your computer as well.

 Setup:

 To get this project in your local machine, follow this steps.